 Bill Ackman: Getting Back Up [The Knowledge Project Ep. #82]

-Legendary activist investor Bill Ackman (@BillAckman) discusses the lessons he learned growing up, what drives him, overcoming failure, investing, and so much more.
+Legendary activist investor Bill Ackman (@BillAckman) discusses the lessons he learned growing up, what drives him, overcoming failure, investing, the BIG trade, and so much more.

 Here are a few highlights from our conversation: